-Illustrative one-way sensitivity analyses are presented in tornado diagrams (Figures 4-5) with tables to accompany the estimates.
+Illustrative one-way sensitivity analyses are presented in tornado diagrams (Figures 5.2-5.3) with tables to accompany the estimates.
 Major drivers of low and high incremental cost-effectiveness results for each comparison include utility values for progression and progression-free health states, cost per month of therapy, duration of treatment, and select adverse event costs.
 All other tornado diagrams are included in Appendix E.

-Figure 4.
-Olaparib vs. PLD+C (4th line or later use) in Recurrent BRCA-Mutated Population
+Figure 5.2.
+Olaparib versus PLD+C (4th line or later use) in Recurrent BRCA-Mutated Population